Axway/unified-catalog-integrations/github/github-extension/Readme.md

 # @axway/amplify-central-github-extension

-Axway Central CLI extension for downloading and creating AMPLIFY Central resources for GitHub.
+Axway Central CLI extension for downloading and creating Amplify Central resources for GitHub.

 **For more documentation and examples please visit [Unified Catalog integrations](https://github.com/Axway/unified-catalog-integrations).**